Skip to content

 7 Ways To Write A Plot Outline

-Bang2writers often ask me the “right” way to write a story – whether that’s as a novel or a screenplay (or something else).
+Why You Should Outline Bang2writers often ask me the “right” way to write a story – whether that’s as a novel or a screenplay (or something else).
 As far as I’m concerned, **any** way is FINE — just as long as you finish!
 One thing that I DO advocate however – whatever medium you’re in – is writing an outline.
 (And yes, I DO follow my own advice … I’m writing an outline for the plot of my next novel RIGHT NOW in fact!).
-Sure, there ARE those lucky writers who find plotting novels and scripts easy to do, unconsciously and good luck to them… Read More »7 Ways To Write A Plot Outline
+Sure, there ARE those lucky writers who find plotting novels and scripts easy to do, unconsciously and… Read More »7 Ways To Write A Plot Outline

 Share this: